Employment Law in Illinois

 Unemployment Benefits

 If you’ve lost your job, you can file for unemployment benefits with the state unemployment agency.
 The agency will either approve or deny your claim.
 If it’s approved, you’ll receive monthly unemployment checks and benefits in the mail after filing weekly unemployment claims.
-Still, unemployment claims can be denied for a number of reasons, including:
+Still, unemployment claims can be denied for several reasons, including:

 • If you were fired for misconduct.